Iowa State Benefits for 100% Disabled Veterans

 Honorably discharged veterans get five percentage points added to their grade or score attained in qualifying examinations for jobs with the state, public works, counties, cities, and schools.

-An additional five points are added to the grade or score for veterans getting VA disability or pension.
+An additional five points are added to the grade or score for veterans getting VA disability or pension, or who have received a Purple Heart.

 Veterans Designation on Iowa Drivers Licenses and IDs